 The mother of all discount department stores is Century 21, across Church Street from the World Trade Center site.
 New inventory flows in literally all day, as do throngs of customers.
 Despite its often elbow-to-elbow aisles, the store is worth a visit—just aim to go on a weekday morning to take advantage of its bargains before the crowds appear.

-Head toward the East River via Fulton Street to visit the South Street Seaport (tel.
+Head toward the East River via Fulton Street to visit the Seaport (tel.
 212/732-8257; Subway: 2, 3, 4, 5, A, C, J, M to Fulton St.).
 Corso Como is the latest shopping mall iteration for the area, and this one will be a bit chicer, as it is curated by Carla Sozzani, a former editor of Italian Vogue magazine.
-Cross South Street to visit Pier 17, one of the biggest indoor malls in Manhattan—we're sending you here for the stunning harbor vistas, as well as the collection of fancy eateries.
-In recent years, a number of outdoor markets have popped up in this neighborhood, making the outdoor scene quite lively.
+You'll also find a lot of chain names (J. Crew and the like) as well as the very first bricks and mortar shoe store from Sarah Jessica Parker.
+Best of all are the stunning harbor vistas, and the collection of hot eateries.
+In recent years, a number of outdoor and indoor farmers markets have popped up in this neighborhood, making the outdoor scene quite lively.
 There's also an outpost of TKTS here for all your theater ticket shopping needs.
 For the names of all the stores here, visit www.seaportdistrict.nyc.